Code-Institute-Submissions/First-Milestone-Project-18/README.md

 It will also allow fans to send a message to the band in the event that they may wish to book them for an event.

-And, as the band have a social media presence, links to their Facebook, Twitter, Instagram and YouTube pages will be added to the website.
+And, as the band have a social media presence, users will be able to link to *The High Kings* Facebook, Twitter, Instagram and YouTube pages from this website.